snadi-teaching/flask-ab/README.md

 Run the experiment as above, making sure to generate enough data.
 Run the queries in mongosh and take a screenshot of your results showing average clicks per user between the variants.

-## Using decorators to streamline your AB testing
+## Using decorators to streamline your A/B testing

 You can define custom decorators to help you manage your A/B testing.
 This allows you to leverage common code to create many A/B experiments without having to modify the code too much every time.